Introduction to grooming

 Electric clippers and Scissors

-There are 2 types of clippers, they are either corded or cordless.
+There are 2 types of clippers they are either corded or cordless.
 You will be using the clippers for your dog's coat/hair.
 But if your dog has short hairs, it is not necessary.
-I personally use and recommend the Andis UltraEdge Model AGC (22685).
+I use and recommend the Andis UltraEdge Model AGC (22685).

-To give your dog a nice clean cut, you will need a dog grooming scissors.
+To give your dog an excellent clean-cut, you will need a dog grooming scissors.
 Don't use your average office scissors if you don't want your dog to get hurt.

-Get yourself a pair of scissor which is comfortable for you to hold and sharp enough to cut through your dog's hair.
+Get yourself a pair of scissors which is comfortable for you to hold and sharp enough to cut through your dog's hair.

 Shampoo and conditioners